rbdroshni/TestProject/README.md

+# Getting Started

+ # Clone project
+Cone this proect from `https://github.com/rbdroshni/TestProject.git`

+# Procedure
+Goto Folder
+`cd TestProject`

+# Install dependencies

+Make sure you have the Angular CLI installed globally.
+We use NPM to manage the dependencies, so we strongly recommend you to use it. you can install it from Here, then run `npm install` to resolve all dependencies (might take a minute).

 # TestProject

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 10.1.1.

 ## Development server

-Run `ng serve` for a dev server.
+Run `npm run start` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Code scaffolding